citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/overview.md

-    (response time) of the request, create sub-requests, display sub-requests, create related request, schedule activity for the request to be performed (attended) in a scheduled date; Print request, cancel request, perform request service and so o
+    (response time) of the request, create sub-requests, display sub-requests, create related request, schedule activity for the request to be performed (attended) in a scheduled date; Print request, cancel request, perform request service and so on.

 See also
 --------